-- Repayment options.
+- Repayment Options.
 The counseling information should explain that the exact repayment schedule will not be provided until loan repayment begins.
 The student should also be told that certain fees (origination fee and, for FFEL, an insurance fee) will be subtracted from the loan amount before the loan is disbursed but that repayment of the full loan amount is required.
 The counseling should also review the availability of loan consolidation and refinancing. - Budgeting.
 It would also be helpful to include general information for the student about budgeting of living expenses and personal financial management.
-Financial planning

-Borrower's Rights and Responsibilities Statement
+Financial planning includes decisions by the borrower about the amount of student aid that he or she can afford to borrow.
+Budgeting information can be combined with an assessment of the student's earning potential in his or her chosen career, and with required information about anticipated monthly payments and overall indebtedness. - Communication with the lender and change in status.
+The counseling should stress the student's obligation to keep the lender (or the Direct Loan Servicing Center) informed about address changes, or changes in enrollment.
+(Failure to tell the lender about these changes is perhaps the primary reason that loans go into default.)
+The borrower should always know the most current name and address of the lender, the loan servicer, and the guarantor of the loan.